GLS Czech Republic General Business Conditions

 e) human or animal remains,

-f) livestock and plants,
+f) living animals and plants,

 g) consignments in sacks, bags, or loose-packaged consignments,